abrammillan67/CIS-17B-S25_Introduction/CIS-17B-S25-33477-Assignment1/README.md

 This command will use g++ to compile the project and create an a.out file for you.

-You may use the command " ls " to list the files and you should see an a,out file in the folder now.
+You may use the command " ls " to list the files and you should see an a.out file in the folder now.

 Finally, to run the program us the following command: